xiaoyunyang/xiaoyunyang.github.io/content/post/career-transition-guide.md

 * *Go* - Designed to build concurrent applications.
 Being used to build concurrent applications.
 I've talked to a few startups who use Go to build their web app's backend that requires speed and high performance.
 * *C++* - Designed to be a system programming language.
 This means writing applications for embedded systems (microprocessors, game consoles) where there are not that much memory to be elegant but inefficient.
 System programming are defined by their main operating loops and low level logic (e.g., final state machines).

+A consideration is **Performance/Correctness vs rapid development.** Languages like C, C++, and Java offer great performance but takes long to develop and compile time ramps up when your code grows.
+These languages often provide type safety features such as static type checking at compile time, which contributes to compile time.
+Type checking at compile time is a useful feature to prevent type errors (inconsistencies).
+Languages that support dynamic typing doesn't help you catch type errors and let these type errors manifest in runtime errors, or worse, incorrect or inconsistent behavior during runtime, which would result in many hours of debugging.

+Having to compile before you can run your code can really hurt rapid development.
+That's why languages like Ruby and Python are popular with developers concerned with making something quick.
+But Ruby and python are notorious for being slow.

+{{< image classes="fancybox fig-100 center clear" src="/post/images/xkcd-compiling.png"
+thumbnail="/post/images/xkcd-compiling.png" title="XKCD Compiling">}}

 Since the JavaScript is what I decided to use for building my web app and mobile app projects, I've a collection of JavaScript books that I always have handy for reference when I'm stuck on a problem or studying something in-depth:

 * [JavaScript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/ref=sr_1_1?s=books&ie=UTF8&qid=1524273920&sr=1-1&keywords=javascript+the+good+parts) by Douglas Crockford - covers Grammar, Object, functions, inheritance, arrays, regular expressions, methods, good parts and bad parts about JavaScript.
 Note, this book was published in 2008 before ES6 came out.